Engineering & Scientific job market report cover, Raleigh-Cary, NC, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying as a generic engineer without a project portfolio, tool list, or proof of hands-on delivery.
+Biggest mistake: Applying as a generic recent graduate without showing a concrete tool stack or domain proof.

 Mid-Career Candidates